 PERMISSIBLE ACTIVITIES BY BOOSTERS

 This rules summary is not comprehensive and NCAA legislation can be subject to various interpretations.
-ASU is given the responsibility to exercise "institutional control" of its athletic interests and we are committed to maintaining the kind of responsible program in which all of us take such great pride.
-Questions regarding rules relating to relationships between athletics representatives and recruits or enrolled student-athletes can be directed to ASU Compliance and Academic Coordinator: Ian Potter
+Augusta University is given the responsibility to exercise "institutional control" of its athletic interests and we are committed to maintaining the kind of responsible program in which all of us take such great pride.
+Questions regarding rules relating to relationships between athletics representatives and recruits or enrolled student-athletes can be directed to Compliance and Academic Coordinator: Kay Allen.

 National Letter of Intent